AI Answering Service For Med Spas

 Medical questions need guardrails

 Injectables and devices are not generic beauty services.
-The phone path should answer approved business questions and route medical judgment, contraindications, adverse events, and safety questions to qualified staff.
+The phone path should answer approved business questions and send medical judgment, contraindications, adverse events, and safety questions to qualified staff.

 What public data says about this buying behavior